hagenderouen/mini-chain/README.md

 # Mini-chain
 Run a virtual blockchain on your local computer.
+Special thanks to [Hadelin de Ponteves](https://www.udemy.com/user/hadelin-de-ponteves/)

 ## Tools
 * Any Python IDE